High Legh

 High Legh is a village, civil and ecclesiastical parish in the unitary authority of Cheshire East and the ceremonial county of Cheshire, England.
-It is 6 mi north west of Knutsford, 7 mi east of Warrington and 12 mi south west of Manchester City Centre.
-The population of the entire civil parish was estimated at 1,705 in 2019.
+It is 6 mi north west of Knutsford, 7 mi east of Warrington and 12 mi south west of Manchester city centre.
+The population of the civil parish was estimated at 1,705 in 2019.

 History

 Unusually this village was the seat of two ancient landed gentry families for generations, namely: Leigh of West Hall and Cornwall-Legh of East Hall.
-Both halls have now been demolished, but both families are still represented today, the head of the "West Hall" family being Sir Edward Leigh MP but no longer associated or living within the parish and that of the "East Hall" family being headed by Richard, 6th Baron Grey of Codnor.
+Both manor houses have now been demolished, but both families are still represented today, the head of the "West Hall" family being Edward Leigh and that of the "East Hall" family being headed by Richard, 6th Baron Grey of Codnor.
 A member of a cadet branch of the Leigh of West Hall family was created a baronet in 1773 as Sir Egerton Leigh, but this title is now dormant.
 Other cadet branches were the Leigh-Traffords of nearby Oughtrington Hall as well as the Barons Leigh of Stoneleigh Abbey in Warwickshire and the Barons Newton of Lyme Park.
-The third lordship of the manor was held by the Egerton family of Tatton and all three landed families swapped and consolidated their estates throughout the 18th and 19th centuries until the Egerton Leighs sold their High Legh estate to the Cornwall-Leghs just before World War I. When Maurice, 4th and last Lord Egerton of Tatton, sold off the remaining farms and land in High Legh in the 1930s, so ended a connection dating back to the 13th century.
+The third lordship of the manor was held by the Egerton family of Tatton Park and all three landed families swapped and consolidated their estates throughout the 18th and 19th centuries until the Egerton Leighs sold their High Legh estate to the Cornwall-Leghs just before World War I. When Maurice, 4th and last Lord Egerton of Tatton, sold off the remaining farms and land in High Legh in the 1930s, so ended a connection dating back to the 13th century.

-East Hall was demolished in the early 1970s (as West Hall had been some 20 years previously) and the debris was used as foundations for the first Thelwall viaduct bridge of the M6.
+East Hall was demolished in the early 1970s (as West Hall had been some 20 years previously) and the debris was used as foundations for the first Thelwall viaduct bridge of the M6 motorway.
 High Legh Hall (the East Hall) resembled nearby Tatton Park and the West Hall (Egerton Leigh family) was a beautiful Tudor building similar architecturally to Little Moreton Hall.

-In a mainly agricultural area, its proximity to Manchester and the area now known as Gold Trafford has made it nowadays a desirable residential area.
+In a mainly agricultural area, its proximity to Manchester and the area now known as "Gold Trafford" has made it nowadays a desirable residential area.